Victoria-Samboco/solarkat_docs/docs/source/usage.rst

 load_scan_numbers (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Loading the scan numbers for future use.

-- `scans_file`: Calling the outfile generated in the previous step.
+-`scans_file` : Calling the outfile generated in the previous step.

 split_ms_by_scan (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^